Simon Andrews (motorcyclist): British Superbike Championship

-For 2009 he left Jentin to join MSS Colchester Kawasaki.
+For 2009, Andrews left Jentin to join MSS Colchester Kawasaki.
 Despite injuring his collarbone pre-season he qualified on the front row for round 3 at Donington Park, and took a 4th-place finish at round 4 at Thruxton.
 Andrews again impressed at Mallory Park, leading race one before being catapulted out by Josh Brookes in an incident which eliminated seven riders.
 He was already riding injured at this point, and an operation on his wrist immediately after this round caused him to miss the 3-race meeting at Brands Hatch He took his first career podium at Cadwell Park, finishing 4th on the road but being promoted when on-the-road winner Leon Camier was excluded for ignoring a black and orange flag.
 In race one at the same venue he touched with team-mate Julien da Costa in race one, finishing fifth ahead of the Frenchman.
 He was successful at Croft despite using no rider aids.
 He also contested the World Superbike round at Donington, finishing 10th in race 2 after passing the leading works Kawasaki of Broc Parkes.
 He finished the year by finishing 7th on his debut in the Macau street race.
 Andrews re-signed for the MSS Colchester Kawasaki team for 2009 alongside Gary Mason.

 Crash and death

 Andrews was airlifted to a hospital in Northern Ireland in critical condition after suffering a serious crash while competing in the North West 200 on Saturday, 17 May 2014.
 He came off his bike at high speed, slid down the asphalt then collided head-first with the kerb-edge of a raised footway in Portrush, County Antrim.

 After receiving immediate medical intervention from the race doctors and medics, Andrews was airlifted to the Royal Victoria Hospital in Belfast in a critical condition after suffering the high-speed accident on the approach to Metropole corner.
 Andrews was competing in the second Superstock race of the event aboard his BMW.

 A statement was released on Sunday night (18 May) by race organisers they said: "Simon Andrews' family are at his bedside in the Intensive Care unit of the Royal Victoria Hospital, Belfast, where he remains in a critical condition following his crash in the Superstock race at yesterday's Vauxhall International North West 200."

-He died in hospital on 19 May 2014 as a result of his injuries, aged 31.
+Andrews died in hospital on 19 May 2014 as a result of his injuries, aged 31.